Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 (9) `import hiwonder.Camera as Camera`:Imports the camera library

-(10) `from hiwonder.Misc import Misc`:Imports the Misc module used to process recognized rectangular data (11) `import hiwonder.ros_robot_controller_sdk as rrc`:Imports the robot’s low-level control library, used to control servos, motors, RGB lights, and other hardware
+(10) `from hiwonder.Misc import Misc`:Imports the Misc module used to process recognized rectangular data (11) `import hiwonder.ros_robot_controller_sdk as rrc`:Imports the robot's low-level control library, used to control servos, motors, RGB lights, and other hardware

 (12) `from hiwonder.controller import Controller`:Imports the motion control library